In commodity pricing, silence and secrecy not limited to oil

 The value of the fertilizer is negotiated behind closed doors, with buyers usually not reporting precise trades and sellers providing nominal prices.
 Unlike many other commodities, there is no open platform where bids and offers or futures prices can be seen.

-The publishers of pricing information say that increased regulation could lead to even more illiquid markets, making their endeavour to establish the value of raw materials traded in opaque markets even harder.
+The publishers of pricing information say that increased regulation could lead to even more illiquid markets, making their endeavor to establish the value of raw materials traded in opaque markets even harder.

 Metal Bulletin Managing Director Raju Daswani feels regulators should push market participants to lift disclosure, rather than impose more regulations on price publishing firms.